 Meanwhile, Governor Polis has released only 4 people.

 From left to right: John Peckham is an IT expert and nature enthusiast who requires breathing treatments several times a day, and lives in fear of dying in prison.
 Ron Johnson is a 62-year-old father and grandfather who has turned his life around in prison after being convicted of non-violent offenses related to substance abuse.
-Michael Kaiser is a 47-year-old husband, father, and recovering addict who is incarcerated at Sterling Correctional Facility for a non-violent offense, even as COVID-19 tears through the prison.
+Michael Kaiser is a 47-year-old husband, father, and recovering addict who is incarcerated at Sterling Correctional Facility for a non-violent offense.

 Read more about why we need Governor Polis to use his clemency powers to safely release people from prison.